University Administrative Policies

 6.2.
 Americans With Disabilities Act

 In certain cases, a work-related injury or illness may give rise to a disability covered by the Americans With Disabilities Act, 42, USC 12101.
 In those instances, reasonable accommodations that allow the employee to perform the essential functions of that job shall be made.
-The employee's supervisor should work with the employee's health care provider (EOHS, if applicable); the appropriate dean, director, or department head; SRS; and the University Office of Equal Opportunity to develop these accommodations.
+The employee's supervisor should work with the employee's health care provider (EOHS, if applicable); the appropriate dean, director, or department head; Risk Services; and the University Office of Compliance, Ethics & Equal Opportunity to develop these accommodations.

 6.3.
 Temporary Disability